 Many people shopping for Medicare wonder if they can bundle insurance with their partner, since that is a feature with so many private insurance plans.
 Here are some of the most common questions associated with sharing Medicare benefits with a spouse.

-Can Medicare expenses be bundled together with a spouse?
+Can I keep my family on Medicare by bundling expenses together with a spouse?

 Generally, no, Medicare expenses cannot be bundled together with a spouse.
 Premiums are always paid as separate individual plans for each person.
 However, in some cases a spouse can help you qualify for the premium-free Part A portion of Medicare.

 Can I get premium-free Part A if my partner turns 65 before me?

 If you are at least 62, meet the 40 quarters requirement—you have worked for 40 business quarters throughout your life—and have paid your Medicare taxes, you can qualify for premium-free Medicare Part A.

 If you are 62 and have not met the 40 quarters requirement, you will likely have to wait until you’re 65 to receive your spouse’s benefits.

 If you are younger than 62 at the time your spouse qualifies for Original Medicare, you will most likely have to pay the Medicare Part A monthly premium until you turn 65.
 However, if you meet the 40 quarters requirement, you may be able to avoid Medicare Part A premiums when you turn 62.

 Can my spouse get premium-free part A if they never worked?

 If you are married to someone who didn’t pay into the Medicare taxes through work, they are often still qualified for Medicare Part A at age 65 based on your work history.
 This means you must meet the 40 quarter requirement—having worked 40 business quarters paying into Medicare—and they must be legally married to you.